AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/customize-app.md

    ![Breadcrumbs](assets/customize-app/breadcrumbs.png)

 1. Return to the panel with the app's various layers.
-The layers don't represent just text content.
+The layers don't just represent text content.
 They represent all content in your app.
-You can swap images using the Content Fragment editor as well.
+Therefore, you can swap images using the Content Fragment editor as well.

       ![Panels](assets/customize-app/panels.png)